 Don’t overcrowd your frying pan when frying the fritters.
 Make sure you have space to flip them and they don’t break or squash.
-I used a 25 inch frying pan and cooked 2 per pan.
+I used a frying pan with a diameter of 25 centimetres and cooked 2 per pan.

 The key to crispy broccoli fritters